freeCodeCamp/freeCodeCamp/guide/english/agile/epics/index.md

 There is no standard form to represent epics.
 Some teams use the familiar user story formats (As A, I want, So That or In Order To, As A, I want) while other teams represent the epics with a short phrase.

-* While the stories that comprise an epic may be completed independently, their business value isn’t realized until the entire epic is complete
+* While the stories that comprise an epic may be completed independently, their business value isn’t realized until the entire epic is complete.

 ### Epic Example
 In an application what helps freelance painters track their projects, a possible epic could be.